AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 # Email marketing destinations {#email-marketing-destinations}

 Email Service Providers (ESPs) allow you to manage your email marketing, such as for sending promotional email campaigns.
-Adobe's Real-time Customer Data Platform integrates with ESPs.
+Adobe Real-time Customer Data Platform integrates with ESPs.

 To send segments to email marketing destinations for your campaigns, Adobe Real-time CDP must first connect to the destination.

-The UI flow to connect to an email marketing destination is similar for all destinations, with only a few particularities, that are explained in the articles for individual destinations.
+The UI flow to connect to an email marketing destination is similar for all destinations.

+In the destination set up flow, described in the section below, you will grant Adobe Real-Time CDP access to one of your storage locations, Amazon S3 or SFTP, where Real-Time CDP will drop your destination export information.
+Then, from your desired email marketing platform, you can schedule a regular data import into the platform.
+The process to import data into email marketing platforms is specific to each platform.
+See the individual destinations articles for more information.

-## Connect destination
+## Connect destination {#connect-destination}

-1. In **Connections > Destinations**, select the email marketing destination that you want to connect to, and press **Connect destination**.
+1. In **[!UICONTROL Connections > Destinations]**, select the email marketing destination that you want to connect to, and press **[!UICONTROL Connect destination]**.

     ![Connect to destination](/help/rtcdp/destinations/assets/connect-destination.png)

-2. In the Connect wizard, select the Connection type for your email marketing destination.
+2. In the Connect wizard, select the **[!UICONTROL Connection type]** for your storage location.
 You can select between **Amazon S3**, **SFTP with Password**, **SFTP with SSH Key**.
-Fill in the information below, depending on your connection type, and press **Connect**.
+Fill in the information below, depending on your connection type, and press **[!UICONTROL Connect]**.

 For **S3 connections**, you must provide:
 * Access Key ID -